6G-SANDBOX/route-manager-api/README.md

 #### Exit Function
 By default, the app will remove all routes added by it when terminating the service.
 This will be an optional feature, that can be disabled with an envvar.

+#### nftables exceptions
+When using this component inside the 6G-Sandbox bastion, added routes should also create exceptions for the highly restrictive firewall of the bastion.

 #### Future iptools2 options
 Currently, the integration of the following `ip route` subcommands: